James-KAY1/fintech_project_1/README.md

 This Application includes the following features:
 1. Analysis and selection of the top performing tickers within the Technology, Energy, Health, Utility, and Finance sectors.
-1. Terminal interface with the application that users can utilize to select recommended tickers to trade.
+2. Command line interface with the application that users can utilize to select recommended tickers to trade.
-2. The terminal interface will also offer the users the capablilities to select criterias for the buy/sell signals for the trading bot to use for placing trades on their behalf.
+3. The terminal interface will also offer the users the capablilities to select criterias for the buy/sell signals for the trading bot to use for placing trades on their behalf.

 >![trading_bot](./Images/trading_bot.jpg)